conan-io/docs/reference/conanfile/tools/microsoft.rst

 Returns the corresponding Visual Studio or msvs platform toolset based on the settings of the given ``conanfile``.
 For instance, it may return ``v143`` for ``compiler=Visual Studio`` with ``compiler.version=17``.
 If ``compiler.toolset`` was set in settings, it has a priority and always returned.
+In case of invalid compiler or invalid version, it return an empty string.

 Parameters:
     - ``conanfile``: Always use ``self``, the current recipe